 - ½ to 1 cup feta cheese (or grilled tempeh)

 - 1 dozen black olives

 - 3 cups fresh alfalfa sprouts

 - 1 Tbsp virgin olive or flax seed oil

 - Fine ground black pepper

 Chop the cucumber, feta cheese, and tomatoes into small pieces.
 Mix them together in a bowl with the black olives.

 Mix dressing ingredients together in a screw-top jar by shaking them.
 Pour dressing over the salad and toss.
 Then arrange on a bed of alfalfa sprouts and serve on a platter.

-Raw beetroot has remarkable properties for detoxification; it’s also an excellent source of vitamin C and minerals.
-And it’s delicious – particularly married with fresh apples.
-Once you taste it, you will wonder how you could ever eat this red root vegetable cooked.
+Raw beetroot is a remarkable aid for detoxification; it’s also an excellent source of vitamin C and minerals.
+And beets are delicious – particularly combined with fresh apples.
+Once you taste raw beets, you will wonder how you could ever eat this red root vegetable cooked.

 Grate the beetroots, apples, and radishes, preferably in a food processor, then mix together in a bowl.
 Put the dressing ingredients in a screw-top jar and shake.
 Pour dressing over the salad and toss.